 Sarah has contributed her research to the Journal of Lesbian Studies, Modern and Contemporary France, and the Women’s History Network.
 She additionally supports the endeavours of the Anne Lister Research Summit, the Anne Lister Society and Packed With Potential.

-She has provided research-led teaching on women’s travel writing, gender and sexuality to undergraduate and postgraduate students of English Literature and Sociology, and is skilled in conducting archival research, autoethnography, and qualitative data collection and analysis.
+She has provided research-led teaching to undergraduate and postgraduate students of English Literature and Sociology, and is skilled in conducting archival research, autoethnography, and qualitative data collection and analysis.
+Her work on the projects, Mapping Medieval Women Writers and Navigating Masculinity among Heterosexual Men Who Dance with Men demonstrate her adaptability and willingness to apply her knowledge to topics well beyond her specialism.

 For any enquiries about talks, guest lectures, article commissions, podcast discussions or general questions, please get in touch via the Contact page.